Ameer372/Dashboard-Template/README.md

 # Admin Dashboard

-This dashboard template is for Admin users Created with `Vue + Vite`.
+This is a dashboard template for Admin users Created with `Vue + Vite`.
+This template is optimized for `Right To Left` layouts ( Arabic ).

 ## Run